jackfranklin/elm-json-decoding/README.md

+Written for this tutorial, which you should read: http://elmplayground.com/decoding-json-in-elm-1

 This project was bootstrapped with [Create Elm App](https://github.com/halfzebra/create-elm-app).

 Below you will find some information on how to perform common tasks.